Flying Aircraft Carriers of the USAF

 In 1948 and 1949, a pair of McDonnell XF-85 Goblins were test flown from a Boeing EB-29B Superfortress at Edwards Air Force Base.

 In 1949 the Wright Air Development Center conducted wing tip coupling experiments with a Douglas C-47A Skytrain and a Culver Q-14B Cadet at Wright-Patterson Air Force Base.

-Wright Air Development Center continued evaluating wing tip coupling with a Boeing B-29 Superfortress and a pair of Republic F-84D Thunderjets under the auspices of Project Tip Tow in 1950.
+From 1950 to 1953, the Wright Air Development Center continued wing tip coupling experiments with a Boeing B-29 Superfortress and a pair of Republic F-84D Thunderjets at the Republic Aircraft Company plant at Farmingdale, new York.

 My books are printed on demand by Lulu.com.
 When you select one, it is placed in your Lulu.com shopping cart.
 When you place your order, the items are produced, packaged, and shipped directly to you.

 Books are 8.5" x 11" with perfect binding, white interior paper (60# weight), white exterior paper (100# weight), and full-color exterior ink.